-Always take this medicine exactly as your doctor or pharmacist has told you.
+Always take this medicine exactly as your doctor has told you.
 Check with your doctor or pharmacist if you are not sure.

 Your doctor will tell you how many capsules to take and how long to take them for.
 This will depend on your condition and how old you are.
+The recommended doses are given below.